 While you might let out an “achoo!” at home, if you get surrounded by a crowd of sneezing Germans (generally not recommended to be fair) you can expect to hear a lot of “hatschi!”
 As for the Spanish, when they get a tickly nose they opt for an “achis!”

-Full credit to the voice actors who need to translate Tom Cruise’s sneezes or Jennifer Lopez’s sniffles convincingly.
+Full credit to the professional voice actors who need to translate Tom Cruise’s sneezes or Jennifer Lopez’s sniffles convincingly.
 I bet that wasn’t on the job description.

 The Japanese way of sneezing is with “hakashun!” which might not be completely understandable to a Russian who usually goes with “apchkhi!”
 If you are planning a trip to Paris this winter it’s probably a good time to start practising your “atchoum!”